 Other Places to Visit

-If you have not been to Tiruvannamalai (45KM from Parvathamalai) yet, then you must include it your itinerary.
+If you have not been to Tiruvannamalai (45KM from Parvathamalai) yet, then you must include it in your itinerary.
 Apart from the famous Arulmigu Arunchaleshwara temple, there are many other temples along the Girivalam circuit (A circuit around the Arunachala hill).
 You must also visit the Ramana Maharishi Ashram, Skanda Ashram and Virpaksha cave.

 Gingee (35KM from Tiruvannamalai) is another popular destination near by.
 There are two popular forts here – Rajagiri and Krishnagiri.
 Rajagiri is a slightly longer trek with varied terrain.
 Krishnagiri fort can be reached by a flight of stairs and is visible from the main road.